tnsqkyy/hackbook/README.md

 # Hackbook

 **Hackbook** is my personal notebook for learning ethical hacking.
-It's where I keep notes on everything I learn: the ideas, the tests, the mistakes, and the 'aha!' moments—not just the commands.
+It's where I keep notes on everything I learn: the ideas, the tests, the mistakes, and the 'aha!' moments — not just the commands.

 ---